Diets For Meat Lovers & The Best Meal Kits

 The Atkins diet is named after the physician Dr. Robert C. Atkins, who wrote a book about it in 1972.
 Similar to keto and LCHF diets, the Atkins diet is high in protein and fats and low in carbs.
 The diet is split into four different stages: induction, balancing, fine-tuning, and lifetime maintenance meat.
 These stages are based on how many grams of carbs you are allowed to eat, from 20 grams per day at induction to as many as your body can tolerate without regaining weight at the maintenance stage.

 To start this diet, you can order a box from Papa Earth with high-quality protein and supplement it with green salads.
 As you gradually progress through stages, you either add more products from other food groups to the Papa Earth boxes or try such meal kit companies as GoodFood or HelloFresh that include items from all food groups in their kits.
+If you live in Quebec or Ontario, WeCook is a good option if you don’t mind ordering ready-to-eat meals.
+You can choose your portion of protein in each meal (100g or 200g), plus you can choose between five choices of sides: 1) Rice and vegetables, 2) Potatoes and vegetables, 3) Quinoa and vegetables, 4) Sweet potatoes and vegetables, 5) Vegetables only.
+This means you could choose just vegetables to start with and then start including carbs gradually.

 Meat-Lover Diets Comparison